magomimmo/modern-cljs/doc/second-edition/tutorial-15.md

 * passing the `"main.js"` value to the `:out-file` option for the `test-cljs` task.

-Here is the updated `tdd` task definition you have to be substituted to the previous one in the `build.boot` file:
+Here is the updated `tdd` task definition you have substitute to the previous one in the `build.boot` file:

 ```clj
 (deftask tdd